angusmack/CDJ-1000Mk3-MCU-Mod/README.md

 Use IDE uVision Keil ARM-MDK Professional and open project file F7.uvprojx in MDK_ARM folder.

 Make sure you cut the tracks ULPI_1 and 13 as specified in the build manual before flashing.

+To do:
+- AIFF support
+- MP3 support
+- USB playback
+- Hot cues
+- ?